You are logged on as Guest.

 Primary structure of the human elafin precursor preproelafin deduced from the nucleotide sequence of its gene and the presence of unique repetitive sequences in the prosegment: Saheki, et al.; Biochem.
 Biophys.
 Res.
 Commun.
 185, 240 (1992), Abstract;

 Purification and characterization of elastase-specific inhibitor.
 Sequence homology with mucus proteinase inhibitor: J.M.
-Sallenave and A.P.
+Sallenave & A.P.
 Ryle; Biol.
 Chem.
 Hoppe Seyler 372, 13 (1991), Abstract;

 Elafin: an elastase-specific inhibitor of human skin.
 Purification, characterization, and complete amino acid sequence: O. Wiedow, et al.; J. Biol.
 Chem.
 265, 14791 (1990), Abstract; Full Text